 Identifiers

-The section defines the data types of the identifiers used in the specification.
+The section defines the kind and encoding of the identifiers used in the specification.
 It consists of tables listing the access technology dependent identifiers, the identifiers of access technology agnostic network entities, as well as the identifiers of operational roles of IEEE 802 Access Network.
+Encodings of the identifiers of access technology agnostic entities as well as operational roles are provided as examples.

 Table 1—Identifiers of access technology dependent entities